Found a baby raptor?

-What to do if you find a baby raptor
+What to do if you find a baby raptor.

+- If you see no injury, then is the bird completely feathered?
 If it is, it is probably fine.
 Baby birds that are learning to fly (known as a fledgling) often end up on the ground.
 It is a normal stage in learning for birds.
-It takes practice to fly (just like humans fall down a lot learning to walk).
-As long as it appears uninjured, leave it alone, do your best to make sure other people or animals aren’t in the area that could harm it, and then leave the area.
-Parent’s won’t feed or approach a baby while people are around.
+It takes practice to fly (it’s just like human’s falling while learning to walk).
+As long as it appears uninjured, leave it alone.
+Do your best to make sure other people or animals aren’t in the area that could harm it, and then leave the area.
+Parents won’t feed or approach a baby while humans are around.

+- If it has little or no feathering, then try to find the nest.
 The best thing for a baby bird at this stage (known as a nestling) is being in its nest.
 Look up in the nearest trees or bushes.

+- If you find the nest, go ahead and put the baby back in the nest.
 It is a myth that birds can smell human scent and won’t take care of it (most birds have a terrible sense of smell).
 Wear heavy gloves (to protect you from raptor talons) gently put it back.

+- Can I make a nest?
 If you can’t find the nest, or it is unreachable, you can make a substitute nest.
-Steps for putting up a nest basket:
+SEE BELOW FOR INSTRUCTIONS ON BUILDING A NEST

 - Use a small berry basket or plastic basket (put drain holes in the bottom)

 - Attach it to the tree as high as possible using zip ties and rope, and as close to the original nest or as close to where the nestling was found.

 - Fill it with small branches and leaves.

 - Gently put the nestling(s) into the nest.